MicrosoftDocs/Devices-docs/surface/surface-next-business-day-replacement.md

 # Next Business Day Service information & coverage areas

-Next Business Day is a paid-for service where a replacement Surface device will be delivered to your premises by the next business day (availability in select countries).
+Next Business Day is a paid-for service where a replacement Surface device will be delivered to your premises by the next business day (availability in select countries/regions).
 These services apply after an agent determines a replacement device is required, confirms available inventory, and submits an order for a replacement device by a standard cutoff time, predetermined by Microsoft.

 ## Guidelines